JamesEllerbee/SALT2/README.md

 - Feels similiar to Metal Slug

 ### Objectives
-- Move left, basic platforming
+- Move right, basic platforming
 - Eliminating obtacles with projectiles
 - Collection (see collectables section)
 - Make to the end of each level